 Out & About in London City

-Our 4-star Arbor City Hotel is located close to the financial centre of the City and next to vibrant Brick Lane.
-Other areas in our neighbourhood include Whitechapel, Spitalfields Market, Shoreditch, the Tower of London and the City of London.
+Our 4-star Arbor City Hotel is located close to the financial centre of the city and next to the vibrant Brick Lane.
+Other areas in our neighbourhood include Whitechapel, Spitalfields Market, Shoreditch, the Tower of London, and the City of London.
 If you are looking for a hotel near Brick Lane or any of these popular areas, Arbor City Hotel is the ideal place to stay for the very best of London.

 WHITECHAPEL ART GALLERY

-The Whitechapel Art Gallery is a public art gallery in Whitechapel on the north side of Whitechapel High Street, in the London Borough of Tower Hamlets in the East End of London and Central London.
+The Whitechapel Art Gallery is a public art gallery in Whitechapel.
+It is situated on the north side of Whitechapel High Street, in the London Borough of Tower Hamlets in the East End of London and Central London.

-Designed by Charles Harrison Townsend, it was opened in 1901 as one of the first publicly funded galleries for temporary exhibitions in London, and it has a long track record for education and outreach projects, focused on local people.
+Designed by Charles Harrison Townsend, it was opened in 1901 as one of the first publicly funded galleries for temporary exhibitions in London.
+It has an extensive and impressive track record of education and outreach projects, focused on local people.
 It exhibits the work of contemporary artists, as well as organising retrospective exhibitions and shows.

 The City of London

-The City is widely regarded as the financial centre of the world with its sky-scraper landscape and world leading financial institutions including one of the world’s oldest central banks – the Bank of England – affectionately known as “The Old Lady of Threadneedle Street”.
+The City is widely regarded as the financial centre of the world, with its sky-scraper landscape and leading financial institutions.
+It is home to one of the world’s oldest central banks, the Bank of England, affectionately known as “The Old Lady of Threadneedle Street”.

-The area now featurs galleries, world famous curry restaurants, markets and festivals throughout the year.
+The area now features galleries, world famous curry restaurants, markets, and various festivals throughout the year.

 Tower of London